The diagnosis, management and epidemiology of chickenpox (varicella).

 Epidemiology and data collection

 Chickenpox is not a notifiable disease in England and Wales.
-Data on cases reported in the UK is available from the Royal College of General Practitioners Research and Surveillance Centre by sentinel GP practices in England and Wales and Health Protection Scotland surveillance systems through statutory notifications.
+Data on cases reported in the UK is available from the Royal College of General Practitioners Research and Surveillance Centre by sentinel GP practices in England and Wales.

 Laboratory confirmation of cases of chickenpox is rarely sought as the diagnosis can, in general, be reliably made on clinical grounds.
 Therefore no laboratory data is available on this website.